avl/strange_performance_repro/README.md

 # TLDR

-I've written two programs which are almost identical.
+I have two programs which are almost identical (I copied them out of the compiler output for [rust issue 69593](https://github.com/rust-lang/rust/issues/69593) ).

 One of them is [fast](https://github.com/avl/strange_performance_repro/blob/master/fast.asm) .